kaes1a/ics-openconnect/README.md

 ## Downloads and support

-You can download the latest release from the GitLab [releases](https://gitlab.com/openconnect/ics-openconnect/-/releases) page directly.
-F-Droid listing is comming soon.
+You can download the latest release from the GitLab [releases](https://gitlab.com/openconnect/ics-openconnect/-/releases) page directly, or from [F-Droid](https://f-droid.org/packages/net.openconnect_vpn.android)

 ## Screenshots